OmranK/DoublyLinkedList/README.md

 # Java Doubly Linked List

-My implementation of a Doubly Linked List in Java with Junit Tests for each method.
+My implementation of a Doubly Linked List in Java using a "Sentinel Node" for both head and tail references.

-Does not include Unit Tests for the two Iterator methods or any of the private methods inside the class.
+Accompanying Junit Tests were created to ensure code is working properly.